mdamire/bankid-6/README.md

 <br/>
 <br/>

-##### def cancel(orderRef: str=None):
+**def cancel(orderRef: str=None):**

 Cancels an ongoing sign or auth order.
 If used from same client instance when order was initiated, it doesn't require any parameters

 - `orderRef` *Optional*. *str*.
 Can be found in response object from any order initiator methods.
-If given then corresponding order result will be requested.
-Usefull when the method is being used from different client instance than where the order was started.
+If given then the corresponding order result will be requested.
+Useful when the method is being used from the different client instance than where the order was started.

 **Return:** `BankIdCancelResponse`